 McLeans Forest is a section of the Waimakariri River Regional Park popular with mountain bikers of all ages, walkers and runners.

-In it you'll find about 17km of family-friendly, high quality mountain biking tracks and 11km of walking and running trails.
+You'll find about 17km of family-friendly, high quality mountain biking tracks and 11km of walking and running trails.

 The entrance is off McLeans Island Road, coming from either Johns Road or Old West Coast Road.